danyao/web-payments-explainers/identity-in-payment-handlers.md

 1. Merchant calls `request.hasEnrolledInstrument()`.
 Since a payment handler is installed, the browser triggers `canmakepayment` event (to be renamed to `hasenrolledinstrument` event) in the payment handler's service worker.
    1. The service worker queries IndexedDB and finds a previously saved user ID, so it responds `true` to `canmakepayment` event.
    1. 'hasEnrolledInstrument()` resolves to true.
-  > Note that the WebAuthn credential cannot be retrieved from the service
-  > worker context.
 1. User interacts with merchant website, which triggers `request.show()`.
 1. Browser presents the installed payment handler as a payment option to the user (or skips directly to the payment handler if it is the only payment